 - A new requirement to implement and maintain systems and controls to track and manage the progress and resolution of complaints, so that they are satisfied that they "effectively" track and manage the progress and resolution of complaints. - A new requirement to implement "robust governance arrangements" for the appropriate 'oversight' of complaints handling.
-These arrangements must include: - processes for proper oversight of complaints handling, analysis on a regular basis and at least once every six months of the rate of occurrence and patterns of complaints (including complaints resolved within five working days - thereby capturing patterns that might not have been identified as material or complex); and - arrangements for reporting to the compliance or risk function (or any other relevant function) and the Board, of aggregated information on the number of complaints handled and resolved, and on the analysis of the rate of occurrence and patterns of complaints.
+These arrangements must include: - Processes for proper oversight of complaints handling, analysis on a regular basis and at least once every six months of the rate of occurrence and patterns of complaints.
+However, the Central Bank has noted that it applies a principle of proportionality and expects firms to carry out this analysis "in a manner appropriate to the nature and scale of their business and to the volume and complexity of errors and complaints to be analysed".
+This should include complaints resolved within five working days - thereby capturing patterns that might not have been identified as material or complex); - Arrangements for reporting to the compliance or risk function (or any other relevant function) and the Board, of aggregated information on the number of complaints handled and resolved, and on the analysis of the rate of occurrence and patterns of complaints.